viamrobotics/docs/docs/components/gripper/fake.md

 # SME: Rand
 ---

-You can use a `fake` gripper to test implementing a gripper on your robot without any physical hardware.
+You can use a `fake` gripper to test implementing a gripper on your machine without any physical hardware.

 Configure a `fake` gripper as follows:

 {{< tabs name="Configure a Fake Gripper" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `gripper` type, then select the `fake` model.
 Enter a name for your gripper and click **Create**.